 Students will follow the university catalog and academic calendar of their home institution.
 Policies, curriculum information, and course descriptions may be obtained in the catalog.
-Important dates such drop dates, graduation application, and thesis submissions are published in the catalog.
+Important dates such drop dates, graduation application, and thesis submissions are published in the catalog or the webpage of each university.
 Each school also provides electronic access to the university catalog and academic calendar.
 Links:

-McNeese University: Catalog

-Southeastern Louisiana University: Catalog
+McNeese University: Catalog McNeese Academic Calendar Southeastern Louisiana University: Catalog Southeastern Academic Calendar

-University of Louisiana at Lafayette: Graduate Bulletin
+University of Louisiana at Lafayette: Graduate Bulletin Nicholls State University: